QuadRank: Engineering a High Throughput Rank: Background

-\parag{A practical approach.} Gonz{\'a}lez et al. \cite{practical-rank-select} observe that the classic method above has 66.85\% overhead in practice for \(n=2^{30}\).
-They replace a lookup table of size \(\sqrt n\) for popcounts by a sum of precomputed per-byte lookups.
+\parag{A practical approach.} González et al. \cite{practical-rank-select} observe that the classic method above has 66.85\% overhead in practice for \(n=2^{30}\).
+They replace the large lookup table by a smaller table of per-byte popcounts.
 (Meanwhile, CPUs natively support 64-bit \texttt{popcount} instructions.)
 They use 256-bit superblocks with a 32-bit offset, containing 8 32-bit blocks, each with their own 8-bit delta.
-Alternatively, they introduce a \emph{single}-level tree storing a 32-bit L1 offset after every e.g. \(4\cdot 32\) bits, omitting L2.
-This requires popcounting more words, but has the benefit of improved cache-locality compared to a two-level tree.
+Alternatively, they introduce a \emph{single}-level tree storing a 32-bit L2 offset after every e.g. \(4\cdot 32\) bits and omitting L1.
+This requires popcounting more words, but has the benefit of improved cache locality compared to a two-level tree.

-\parag{Rank9: interleaving levels.} \emph{Rank9} \cite{rank9} has 25\% overhead and \emph{interleaves} the L1 and L2 levels of the classic tree.
+\parag{Rank9: interleaving levels.} \emph{Rank9} \cite{rank9} has 25\% overhead and \emph{interleaves} the L2 and L1 levels of the classic tree.
 Each block is 64 bits, and 8 blocks form a 512-bit superblock, exactly matching a cache line.
 For each superblock, the interleaved tree stores a 64-bit integer with the offset of the superblock, and 7 9-bit deltas (for all but the first block) in an additional 64-bit word.
-This needs two cache misses per query (for the L1 array and bits), and is very fast in practice.
+This needs two cache misses per query (for the L2 array and bits), and is very fast in practice.
 Specifically it only needs to popcount a single 64-bit word, which is done using \emph{broadword programming} (also known as SWAR, SIMD Within A Register).

 \parag{Poppy: reducing space.} \emph{Poppy} \cite{poppy} is optimized for space and has only 3.125\% overhead.
 First, it makes the observation that performance is largely determined by the number of cache misses.
 Thus, it uses larger blocks of 512 bits.
 It then re-uses Rank9's interleaved index with two modifications.
-Each superblocks contains 4 blocks, and for each superblock it stores a 32-bit offset (L1) followed by 3 10-bit popcounts of the first 3 blocks.
+Each superblocks contains 4 blocks, and for each superblock it stores a 32-bit offset (L2) followed by 3 10-bit popcounts of the first 3 blocks.
 Queries then require a prefix-sum over these counts.
-To handle 64-bit outputs, it stores an additional zero layer (L0) of the tree, with a full 64 bit offset after every \(2^{32}\) input bits.
+To handle 64-bit outputs, it stores an additional layer (L3) of the tree, with a full 64 bit offset after every \(2^{32}\) input bits.